Solar Panels in Cooraclare, Co. Clare

 Are solar panels worth it in Cooraclare?

-What roof direction is best for solar panels in Cooraclare?
+Is my roof suitable for solar panels in Cooraclare?

 Sources